• Jul 12, 2025

 How to reach Vaishno Devi

-To reach the Vaishno Devi temple, the primary base camp is Katra, which you can access through multiple modes of transportation, including Air, Train and road.
-To grab more information about the following modes, bring the information mentioned below to your notice, and get updated with the following modes accordingly.
+To reach the Vaishno Devi temple, the primary base camp is Katra, which you can access through multiple modes of transportation, including air, train, and road.
+To learn more about the following modes, please note the information below and stay updated accordingly.

 The airport near Vaishno Devi is Jammu Airport (IXJ), approximately 50 km from Katra.
-Multiple airlines tend to operate flights connecting Jammu to major Indian cities like Delhi, Mumbai, and Srinagar.
+Multiple airlines operate flights connecting Jammu to major Indian cities such as Delhi, Mumbai, and Srinagar.
 You can book a rented car, taxi, or bus from the Jammu airport to reach Katra.
 Katra is the base camp.
 From there, you can either trek for 13 km up to the site or avail yourself of the helicopter service.

 See also: 10 Famous Temples in Madhya Pradesh

-You can also travel by train, where you have to book a train ticket to Shri Mata Vaishno Devi Katra Railway Station (SVDK), the nearest railway station to Katra.
+You can also travel by train; you'll need to book a ticket to Shri Mata Vaishno Devi Katra Railway Station (SVDK), the nearest railway station to Katra.
 After reaching Katra, you can trek up to 13 km to the temple or opt for a helicopter.

 See also: Top 10 Famous Temples in Delhi

 Katra is well-connected by road.
 You can also cover the distance by car or bus.
-After arriving in Katra by road, you can take a walk to the pilgrims' site or proceed through alternative modes available.
+After arriving in Katra by road, you can either walk to the pilgrims' site or use alternative modes of transport available.

 Therefore, the following routes are available, and you can head to Vaishno Devi.
 Thus, to move around in Vaishno Devi, people must either walk or depend on palanquins, mountain horses, or ponies.
 Book a pony and palkis (palanquins) if you prefer not to trek the entire distance.